SirNoob97/SirNoob97/README.md

-### Hi there 👋

-- 🌱 I’m currently learning Backend Engineering.
-- 👯 I’m looking to collaborate on OSS projects.

----

 ### About Me

 Junior backend developer focused on DevOps culture, lover of self-taught learning and open source, especially the Linux universe.